 The reason I missed this fact at the beginning was because I didn’t treat my freelancing gig as an entrepreneurship.
 I worked with the employee mentality; I get hired, and the employer gets to decide what I do as long as he or she pays.

 In fact, this was against what I had learned a few years earlier.
 In 2012 I was privileged to be one of the top 100 national finalists of a business plan competition that Safaricom Foundation and International Labor Organization (ILO) organized in Kenya.
 Out of it, I got a membership to Enablis, a Canadian non-governmental organization that supports entrepreneurship around the world.

 I was assigned a business coach for one year.
 Nabeel Hassanali, an executive advisor and management consultant, was very patient with me as I struggled to define the market for the business idea I had pitched at the competition.
 In the end, the idea failed.
 However, I learned a lot from Mr. Hassanali, and one of those was the importance of defining and sticking to a market niche.

 The moment I started treating my freelance writing as a business, I went back to these lessons.
-Indeed, I have come to appreciate that there is no other career where picking a niche is more important than in writing.
+Indeed, I have come to appreciate why freelance writers should pick a niche.
 What makes an article, for instance, unique and interesting isn’t the proper use of the language, even though that matters too.